benwhalley/signalbox/signalbox/docs/questionnaires.rst

 `checkboxes`
-    As for `likert`, but options are no-mutually exclusive (more than one can be selected).
+    As for `likert`, but options are not mutually exclusive (more than one can be selected).

 `integer`
     The user can only enter an integer.
 Optional attributes are `min` and `max`.